 Pasen in the Netherlands:

 Easter marks the end of Winter and the celebration of Spring’s arrival and where better to get into the spirit than surrounded by beautiful flowers.
-Keukenhof Gardens, just outside of Amsterdam, is fields upon fields of tulips in every colour imaginable.
-The rainbow fields of tulips are a popular place for locals and tourists to spend their Easter welcoming in the new season.
+Keukenhof Gardens, just outside of Amsterdam, has fields upon fields of tulips in every colour imaginable.
+The rainbow fields of tulips are a popular place for locals and tourists to spend their Easter welcoming the new season.
 Did you know the Dutch have been providing the tulips to the Vatican for the Pope’s Easter mass for years, making the tulip a symbol of Easter.
-Keukenhof Gardens is within driving distance from our campsites in Holland.
+Keukenhof Gardens is within driving distance from our campsite in Holland.

 Uskrs in Croatia: